Welcome to Tippecanoe High School!

 Tippecanoe High School is an outstanding place to learn!
-Tippecanoe High School was named one of the Top 500 High Schools in the U.S. by Newsweek.
+Tippecanoe High School was named one of the top high schools in the country by US News & World Report.
 Tipp City students consistently rank among the top in the Miami Valley area in state assessments and college entrance exams.
-Eighty-five percent of our graduates in the Class of 2015 continued their education at colleges, universities or vocational schools.

 THS offers a rigorous program of studies, including accelerated and Advanced Placement courses.
-We are also partnered with Urbana University so that our students can earn college credit while taking classes right here at our building taught by our teachers!
+We are also partnered with Franklin University, Sinclair and the University of Cincinnati through Sinclair so that our students can earn college credit while taking classes right here at our building taught by our teachers!
 Our graduates consistently tell us they were well-prepared for college as a result of their education here.
 Our music program features a marching band, concert band and jazz band, a symphonic choir, and a concert choir.

 Students at Tippecanoe have an opportunity to choose from a wide variety of co-curricular and extracurricular activities.
 We have a strong Academic Team that has been an Ohio and National standout for several years and compete throughout the Midwest.
 We have a local chapter of National Honor Society, a student senate, and clubs that cater to specific interests, such as Chess Club, Drama Club, Outdoor Club and more.
 Our theater productions are an outstanding showcase for our talented students.

-Our athletic teams compete in the Central Buckeye Conference.
-In 2016 we will become the newest member of the Greater Western Ohio Conference.
-We offer ten varsity sports for both men and women, plus cheerleading.
+Our athletic teams compete in the Miami Valley League.
+We offer ten varsity sports for men and women, plus cheerleading.